 A Quick Guide to getting to this Festival

 If you wish to attend this festival and are an out of towner like I am, try and reach early so as to catch the opening ceremony.

 - The official Chestnut Hill Festival guide that was released asked to board the train from Jefferson Street (SEPTA Rail) and get off at Chestnut Hill.
 The point was to get a chance to meet Harry, Ron & Hermione on board the train.

 - However, in doing so, we figured out we wasted a lot of time since the train ride is almost 30-45 min long and was overcrowded.
 We could have easily gone to Chestnut Hill itself and found a paid parking spot over there.
 Plus the return train journey was kind of annoying since the train kept halting every 5 minutes.

 - I will definitely go directly to Chestnut Hill and skip riding the ‘Hogwarts Express’ to save time if I attend the festival again next year.

 If you’re a Potter Fan, it’s definitely an event you should consider attending if you live close by.
-For me, personally, it was like my childhood played right in front of me.
+For me, personally, it was like my childhood standing right in front of me.
 Nostalgia for sure!

 However, the crowd was insane and there were huge queues at many places like the Sorting Hat Ceremony and Ollivander’s.
 This was actually expected since there are thousands of Potter fans everywhere (I mean, can you blame them?)

 To sum it up, it was truly a Magical Experience!

 If you enjoyed reading this post, please share it and subscribe to my blog via email to get notified when new posts are published every week!